KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

     LOV list.

 To create and manage LOVs, select **Behavioural Model** > **Lovs Management** from the developer menu.
-The entire list of available   LOVs appears, as shown in :numref:`lovlistbehav`.
+The entire list of available   LOVs appears, as shown in figure above.
 For each LOV, the list shows the label, description and type; to see the details of a LOV the user  must simply select it and they will appear in the right half of the page.
 On the contrary, to delete one dataset click on the icon |image37| available at the end of the row.
 Notice that you cannot delete a LOV if a driver is currently using it.

 To create a new LOV, click on the icon |image38| at the top right corner of the page.
 The LOV creation interface will open, where you   can set label, name and description, choose the LOV type and define its values accordingly.

+.. figure:: media/image46.png

+    LOV Creation interface.

 Once completed the form, click on **Preview** button to enable the **Test** button.
 Notice that you cannot save the LOV without testing  it, since this allows to detect errors before the LOV is actually used in a driver and associated to a document.
 After testing, you will be able to define which column is the actual value of the LOV, i.e., which value will be passed to the analytical driver using this LOV.
-Only *one* column can be the value attribute and only *one* column can be chosen as Descriptive attribute, while the others can be visible. :numref:`previewandteslov1` and :numref:`previewandteslov2` exhibit an example.
+Only *one* column can be the value attribute and only *one* column can be chosen as Descriptive attribute, while the others can be visible.
+The two figures below exhibit an example.
 Columns that are not visible can be used for correlating drivers.

-.. figure:: media/image46.png

-    LOV Creation interface.

 .. _previewandteslov1:
 .. figure:: media/image47.png